LisandroDiMeo/ColleyMatrix/docs/index.md

 </ol>
 <hr>
 <h1 id="introduction">Introduction</h1>
 <p>The problem came up to the <em>math world</em> when in the late nineties the choosing of a college football champion became questionable.
 From decades, the most important polls of rankings always disagreed.
-The main reason why, it’s because the tournament style of the college football championship, were not all the teams play between them the same amount of times (this is a <em>round-robin</em> tournament, like the Premier League).
+The main reason why, it’s because the tournament style of the college football championship, where not all the teams play between them the same amount of times (this is a <em>round-robin</em> tournament, like the Premier League).
 Moreover, there are teams that NEVER play against each other.
 That’s why various ranking systems may fail choosing without bias a proper champion.</p>
-<p>As a vague example, the <em>win-loss</em> rate, in <em>round-robin</em> tournaments give us a very good approach of its winner, but in the <strong>National Championship</strong>, it’s terribly bad.</p>
+<p>As a vague example, the <em>win-loss</em> rate in <em>round-robin</em> tournaments give us a very good approach of its winner, but in the <strong>National Championship</strong>, it’s terribly bad.</p>
-<p>Wesley N. Colley proposed a modern, simple and <strong>bias-free</strong> way to choose a champion using very basic statistical principles, and focusing in the outcomes of each team along the tournament between the other teams.</p>
+<p>Wesley N. Colley proposed a modern, simple and <strong>bias-free</strong> method to choose a champion using very basic statistical principles, and focusing in the outcomes of each team along the tournament between the other teams.</p>
 <h1 id="how-it-works">How it works</h1>
 <p>Probably the most fundamental questions when designing a ranking system are: How to reward victories?
 How to penalize defeats?
 What about draws?
 Shall I consider the win margin?<br>
-The main thing we can notice reading what Colley proposed is that he decided to only consider wins and losses of each team.
-In his paper, he give a few examples why this is convenient, but summarizing, only using wins and losses:</p>
+t:</p>
 <ul>
 <li>Eliminates any bias towards conference, history or tradition.</li>
 <li>Eliminates the need to invoke some <em>ad hoc</em> means of deflating runaway scores.</li>